sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

     keyword: $vocabulary
 ---

-The `$id` keyword declares an identifier for the schema and establishes the base URI for resolving other URI references within the schema.
-This keyword is resolved against the base URI of the overall object.
-The top level `$id` of a schema, if present, should be absolute.
+The `$id` keyword declares an identifier for the schema and sets a URI reference for the schema.
+This keyword introduces a new schema resource.

+* The top-level schema resource is referred to as the root schema resource.
+* The identifier of the root schema resource, if set, must be an absolute URI.
+* The presence of an identifier sets a new base URI for such schema resource.

+It's worth noting that if the `$id` identifier is a URL, it's common for the URL to respond with the schema when accessed through a web browser, but this behavior is not mandatory; the URL primarily serves as an identifier.
+Additionally, for non-locatable URIs, such as those not intended for direct accessibility over the declared protocol (e.g., HTTPS), it is advisable to consider using URNs.

+_**Note:** Check out the [URI RFC](https://datatracker.ietf.org/doc/html/rfc3986) to gain a deeper understanding of how resolution works, providing valuable insights into the essential role of URIs in JSON Schema._

 ## Examples